(Oslo, Flam, Balestrand, Bergen)

 ** This is available from May to October**

-Relax on a private Airport transfer with private vehicle and English speaking driver in Oslo.
+Relax on a private airport transfer with private vehicle and driver.

 Thon Hotel Opera (4*) is located close to the Airport Express Train Terminal at Oslo Central Station.
 The hotel offers 434 well-equipped rooms in various sizes, 2 of which are magnificent suites on the 9th floor and fabulous views of Oslo Fjord and the new opera house in Oslo.